chicken-mobile/android-chicken/README.md

 If you have any issues, please report them.
 I will try to fix them as soon as possible.

 If you want to contribute I'm happy to receive your improvements :)

+You will find us on irc at irc.f0o.de in #mobile-chicken